Berardius: Possible species

 Sightings during whale watching tours and studies of stranded individuals suggest the possibility of another form of Berardius in the Sea of Okhotsk inclusive of the coast of northern Hokkaido especially around Shiretoko Peninsula and off Abashiri, or to Sea of Japan off Korean Peninsula and north pacific and Bering Sea off Alaska.
 These whales are generally much smaller than known species (6–7 m), darker in color, and inhabit shallow waters closer to coastal areas, enough to be trapped within fixed nets for salmon.
 Local whalers had called them "kurotsuchi" (= black Berardius) or "karasu" (= ravens); it is not known whether these terms are synonyms or identify two separate species.
-Genetic studies indicate that kurotsuchi are Berardius minimus, recognized as a distinct species in the 2010s.
+Genetic studies indicate that kurotsuchi are Berardius minimus, recognized as a distinct species in 2019.

 "Bottlenose whales in the Sea of Okhotsk" had been reported since the time of the Soviet Union's whaling, and an unknown type of beaked whale resembling Baird's beaked whales having four tusks on upper and lower jaws has also been recorded by traditional whalers in Japan.
 It is unknown whether these records correspond with this new form.

 An unknown type of large beaked whale of similar size to fully grown Berardius bairdii have been reported to live in the Sea of Okhotsk, somewhat resembling Longman's beaked whale.
 The "Moore's Beach monster", an initially unidentified carcass found in 1925 on Moore's Beach on Monterey Bay, was identified by the California Academy of Sciences as a Baird's beaked whale.
 There have been claims that records of strandings of these whales exist along the areas within and adjacent to Tatar Strait in the 2010s.